 About Kenzo Tange2

 He was born in the small city of Imabari, Shikoku Island, Japan, in 1913.
-Although becoming an architect was beyond his wildest dreams as a boy, Le Corbusier’s work stirred his imagination so that in 1935, he became a student in the Architecture Department of Tokyo University.
+Although becoming an architect was beyond his wildest dreams as a boy, Le Corbusier’s work stirred his imagination, so in 1935, he became a student in the Architecture Department of Tokyo University.
 In 1946, he became an assistant professor at Tokyo University and organized the Tange Laboratory.
 His students included Fumihiko Maki, Koji Kamiya, Arata Isozaki, Kisho Kurokawa, and Taneo Oki.

 - Source: Kenzo Tange’s Biography – Pritzker Architecture Prize